varrahan/Elevator-Simulator/README.md

 and so that the waiting time for passengers at floors is minimized.

 ## Files:
-ElevatorSubsystem.cpp: Code for the elevator subsystem logic ElevatorSubsystem.h: Header file for elevator subsystem class Event.h: Header file for events for the system Floor.cpp: Code for floor subsystem logic
+- ElevatorSubsystem.cpp: Code for the elevator subsystem logic
+- ElevatorSubsystem.h: Header file for elevator subsystem class
+- Event.h: Header file for events for the system
+- Floor.cpp: Code for floor subsystem logic
-Floor.h: Header file for floor class
+- Floor.h: Header file for floor class
-Main.cpp: Main code for the system
+- Main.cpp: Main code for the system
-Scheduler.cpp: Code for the elevator scheduler logic Scheduler.h: Header file for the scheduler class ElevatorEnums.h: Enums for states
+- Scheduler.cpp: Code for the elevator scheduler logic
+- Scheduler.h: Header file for the scheduler class
+- ElevatorEnums.h: Enums for states
-Datagram.h: Class for DatagramSocket, DatagramPacket, and InetAddress ElevatorInfo.h Class for elevatorInfo that holds real time information about the elevator
+- Datagram.h: Class for DatagramSocket, DatagramPacket, and InetAddress
+- ElevatorInfo.h Class for elevatorInfo that holds real time information about the elevator

-schedulerApp: The scheduler app (executable) SchedulerStateDiagram.png: The state diagram for the scheduler ElevatorStateDiagram.png: The state diagram for the elevator
-SequenceDiagram: The sequence diagram for the elevator system
-ClassDiagram: The class diagram for the elevator system FloorTest.cpp: Test code for floor
+- tests/FloorTest.cpp: Test code for floor
-SchedulerTest.cpp: Test code for scheduler ElevatorSubsystemTest.cpp: Test code for elevator system Test1.txt, Test2.txt, Test3.txt: Test data
+- tests/SchedulerTest.cpp: Test code for scheduler
+- tests/ElevatorSubsystemTest.cpp: Test code for elevator system

 ## Set up instructions:
 1. Launch an editor with C++ installed in your Linux environment (Visual Studios WSL was used)